 Students will be assessed on their ability to criticise and analyse the film and book they have studied, and also to translate into German.

 (20 minute exam)

 Students’ speaking abilities are assessed through discussion of their individual research project and one of the themes from unit 1.

 Foreign language skills are much sought after in the work place and an A Level in German is good preparation for any student entering employment in the 21st Century.
 At university German can be studied either in combination with another language or with almost any other subject and leads to careers in sales, marketing, business, journalism, engineering, the civil service – in fact, in just about anything!

 GCSE GRADE PROFILE

-Students studying German at this level should normally have 9 to 5 grades in a range of subjects at GCSE level.
-In order to cope with the level of written accuracy required for A level study, students should have at least a grade 6 in German.
+Students who study German must have achieved five GCSE grades from 9 to 5.
+In order to cope with the level of written accuracy required for A level study, students should have at least a grade 6 in French.